-To increase diversity, equity, and inclusion, you have to talk about diversity, equity, and inclusion.
+To accomplish an inclusive workforce, you have to talk about diversity, equity, and inclusion.

-Our conversation began when we were founded and continues today with celebrations, events, educational newsletters, resources, and training for our attorneys and staff.
+Our conversation began when we were founded and continues today through celebrations, communications, and training for our attorneys and staff.

-We celebrate diversity robustly year-round through special educational awareness resources, events, and activities for Black History Month, National Asian American and Pacific Islander Heritage Month, National Hispanic Month, National Native American Heritage Month, Pride Month, Women’s History Month, and more.
-Our team members can track our celebrations and access the educational materials using our internal Diversity Calendar.
+We acknowledge and observe Juneteenth and Martin Luther King, Jr.'s birthday as firm holidays.
+We also actively celebrate diversity year-round through special educational awareness resources, events, and activities for Black History Month, Military Appreciation Month, National Asian American and Pacific Islander Heritage Month, National Hispanic Month, National Native American Heritage Month, Pride Month, Women’s History Month, and more.

 We also come together as a firm to recognize Diversity Awareness Month every October.
-During Diversity Awareness Month, we embrace the different backgrounds that make us of us each unique by hosting activities like an international food festival, a recipe swap and firm cookbook, movie nights, and essay contests.
+During Diversity Awareness Month, we embrace the different backgrounds that make each of us unique by hosting conversations, talking about our shared experiences, providing educational resources, and other group activities that celebrate our diversity.

 Engaging with Diversity

-We acknowledge the need for us to engage in deeper conversations on diversity, equity, and inclusion.
-Throughout the year, we also hold town hall meetings within the Epstein Becker Green community to provide everyone a voice.
-The goal of these meetings is to both listen and learn how we can best make a difference in the fight for racial equality through education, advocacy, action, and support.
+We recognize there is a need for us to engage in deeper conversations on diversity, equity, and inclusion.
+We host conversations throughout the year to provide everyone a voice.
+The goal of these conversations is to both listen and learn how we can best make a difference in the fight for racial equality through education, advocacy, action, and support.

-Our training programming for all our attorneys and staff brings in nationally recognized unconscious-bias consultants with the goals of raising awareness and developing solutions in hiring, work assignments, evaluations, and retention.
-We have also established mandatory firm-wide e-learning on preventing sexual harassment and the behaviors that foster a work environment free from discrimination and harassment.
+Our mandatory diversity training for all our attorneys and staff brings in nationally recognized consultants with the goals of raising awareness and developing solutions in hiring, work assignments, evaluations, and retention.
+We have also established our own mandatory firm-wide online learning program on preventing sexual harassment and the behaviors that foster a work environment free from discrimination and harassment.

-To honor the diversity in our firm, our profession, and our communities, we have hosted an annual reception for more than 10 years.
-Through this event, Epstein Becker Green created the “Make a Difference” Award as a way to acknowledge those individuals who, through their outstanding commitment, dedication, and abilities, have made a difference in the advancement of diversity, equity, and inclusion.
-The “Make a Difference” Award is presented at our reception during Diversity Awareness Month each October.
+To acknowledge diversity in our profession and our communities, we have hosted an annual reception for nearly two decades.
+In 2013, Epstein Becker Green began to present the “Make a Difference” Award at the annual reception as a way to honor those individuals who, through their outstanding commitment, dedication, and abilities, have made a difference in the advancement of diversity, equity, and inclusion.

 Past "Make a Difference" Award Recipients

-- 2019 Honoree – Wade Henderson, former President of The Leadership Conference on Civil and Human Rights
+- 2019 Honoree – Wade Henderson, Interim President of The Leadership Conference on Civil and Human Rights

 - 2018 Honoree – Christine Quinn, President and Chief Executive Officer of Win (formerly Women in Need)